Q#1. I am planning a brewery not connected to a sewer system…

 Further adding to my message of good news is there is no good solution.
 Even if you get 100% BOD removal, you still have a lot of water to dispose of everyday.
 And even getting 50% BOD removal is very expensive.

 A#2.
 There is an easier, less expensive way to lower BOD and TSS.
 You simply can’t afford a little wastewater treatment plant at your brewery ($200k minimum), and you don’t want one either- they are complicated to operate and maintain.
 See this page for more info.

 Generally what I advise is to not put the BOD and TSS down the drain to begin with.
 Collect them at the source and haul it off site as fertilizer or animal feed (this is called side streaming, see here), you can get their BOD down to 3000 mg/L and TSS to 700 mg/L pretty easily.
 Still high compared to domestic wastewater, but much lower than without side streaming.
 In general side streaming removes about 75% of BOD and TSS load, but only about 10% of total wastewater volume.

 A#3.
 Of course!
 It’s what I’m here for.
 Let me know what the city said, your brew kettle size, and projected gross annual production for the first 5 years.

 A#4.
-An automated pH adjustment system should have an installed cost well below $100k.
+An automated pH adjustment system should have an installed cost between $15k-$75k (depending on size).
 When comparing quotes you need to pay attention to what is and isn’t included.
 For instance, if its a skid mounted system you will need a lift station to collect ww from the drains and pump it up to the skid.
 Is the lift station tank, pumps, controls, valves, and piping to get the water to the skid included?
 What about plumbing from the skid to the discharge point?
 Shipping, installation, startup, etc?
 You also want to make sure the equipment they offer is well suited to the application, I’ve seen drinking water equipment installed in brewery wastewater applications and it fails almost immediately.